jeffrom/logd/WORK.md

 # COMPLETED

+* [X] test concurrent writes -> correct number of messages in the log
+* [X] need to check the return value of Close().
+May contain errors from previous delayed io.
 * [X] read from the beginning of the log
 * [X] should have a client flag to read from the beginning in case where requested id not found